 In 2009, I had the honor of singing backing vocals with a gospel choir at one of Stevie Wonder's shows.
 Working with Stevie inspired me a lot, and when I arrived back home early in the morning, after having had conversations with him about God and music, I sat down by the piano, and the song All Through You just burst out of my head, all at once.

 After several years of working in Sweden and around Europe, I settled in Copenhagen, Denmark, where I met the Swedish-Italian drummer, Niclas Campagnol.
 I love to be in the spotlight, but this one man, who treated me like a queen for several years, couldn't bear me ignoring his feelings and stopped calling me.
 That's when I realized how much I loved him.
 I recorded Do You Love Me and sent it to him, and after that, Niclas and I were inseparable.

-After taking time out following the birth of our son, I'm back on stage, and in 2017, I reached the final in Danish “Young Jazz” competition.
+After taking time out following the birth of our son, I got back on stage, and in 2017, I reached the final in Danish “Young Jazz” competition.
 I also guest starred on Antonio Faraò’s latest album ‘Eklektik’ (with Marcus Miller), on two tracks.

-In 2019 – after many years of preparation – I'm proudly releasing my debut album I'm Strong with A-list musicians Jimmy Haslip, Vinnie Colaiuta, Gerard Presencer, and Eliel Lazo guest starring on selected tracks.
+In 2019 – after many years of preparation – I proudly released my debut album I'm Strong with A-list musicians Jimmy Haslip, Vinnie Colaiuta, Gerard Presencer, and Eliel Lazo guest starring on selected tracks.